combinators/cls-scala-docs/README.md

 Visit the [Pamflet website](http://www.foundweekends.org/pamflet/) for editing documentation.

-When done open a pull request.
+When done, open a pull request including your markdown files.

+**Do not try to push the generated documentation!**

 Travis will automatically build and update the website, once your request has been accepted.

 ## Help and Contributions